A historic program for our historic theatres.

 • Restoring an historic theatre as it appeared during its era of significance by means of removal of features from other periods or reconstruction of missing features, so long as clear photographic evidence is available to substantiate this approach.

-• Necessary project “soft” costs for professional services (i.e., architectural or engineering studies or plans directly related to the project) may be included but are not to exceed 20% of the total cost.
+• Necessary project “soft” costs for professional services (i.e., architectural or engineering studies or plans directly related to the project) may be included but are not to exceed 20% of the grant award amount.

 Projects ineligible for funding include: